- 8 hours

 We don't necessarily recommend one over the other.
 The half-day tour allows you to visit the palace and the gardens with an expert and explore the rest of the grounds independently after the tour.
 The full-day tour offers an in-depth visit of the whole Versailles estate with an expert and includes the palace, the gardens, the park, the Petit and Grand Trianons and the Queen's Hamlet, as well as a local lunch (at your own expense).

 Yes.
-However, the RER C performs badly in terms of punctuality and the trains are often delayed or crowded.
+However, the trains are often delayed or crowded.
 Please note that the time to travel from Paris to Versailles is longer than by car, which means that you'll spend less time with the guide on site.
-Note that RER train tickets (approx. 10€ round trip per person) are not included in the price of the tour.
+Note that train tickets (approx. 10€ round trip per person) are not included in the price of the tour.
 It is a good idea to have some cash on hand for these or to purchase them in advance of the tour.

 Can we meet the guide in Versailles?